-Jerusalem lies devasted without no one to comfort- 5 cries of dispair: (organized around the repetition of the same refrain)
+Jerusalem lies devasted with no one to comfort Israel- 5 cries of dispair (organized around the repetition of the same refrain)

-Chapter 2: The Devastation of Jehovah.
+Chapter 2: The devastation of Jehovah.
 Jehovah's anger against Jerusalem.
-The God has not pitied Jacob.
-The Prophet Describes Jerusalem's Destruction.
-The Lord has left his sanctuary.
-Young and old both got slaughtered in the streets.
-Zion Speaks Out: The Lord Destroyed Me.
+God shows no pity to Jacob.
+The Prophet describes Jerusalem's destruction.
+The Lord leaves His sanctuary.
+Young and old both get slaughtered in the streets.
+Zion speaks out: "The Lord destroyed me."

-GOD'S ALL-CONSUMING ANGER POURED OUT UPON JERUSALEM Mourning and moaning - The day of the Lord's anger consumes Jerusalem with total destruction.
+GOD'S ALL-CONSUMING ANGER POURED OUT UPON JERUSALEM

+Mourning and moaning - The day of the Lord's anger consumes Jerusalem with total destruction.